 - Perform pre-medical examinations of your teeth

-- Administering Dental check-up and clean procedures and hygienic treatments including dental repairs, cleaning stains in teeth, removing plaque and tartar and reducing cavity
+- Administering Dental check-ups and clean procedures and hygienic treatments, including dental repairs, cleaning stains in teeth, removing plaque and tartar and reducing cavity.

 - Plan and discuss oral hygiene routines

 - Apply fluoride and other topical treatments

 A hygienist appointment is not carried out like a normal dentist appointment.
 Here’s a breakdown of a typical dental appointment: